About Banned Books Week

 Banned Books Week 2014

-Banned Books Week 2014 will be September 21–27.
+Banned Books Week 2014 took place September 21–27.
 The primary emphasis will be on banned & challenged comics and graphic novels.
-For the fifth consecutive year, FTRF has announced event grants via the Judith F. Krug Memorial Fund.
+For the fifth consecutive year, FTRF provided event grants via the Judith F. Krug Memorial Fund.

 Past Banned Books Weeks